tech-otaku/menu-bar-clock/README.md

 # menu-bar-clock

+[^1]: Since macOS Monterey 12.4.

-Compatible with macOS 11 Big Sur and later.
+Compatible with macOS Big Sur 11 and later.

 ~~IMPORTANT: Until I have the opportunity to fix it, please note that [changes in macOS Monterey 12.4 have temporarily broken this script](https://github.com/tech-otaku/menu-bar-clock/issues/9).~~

 ## Purpose

-Set the date and time format of the menu bar clock from the command line in macOS 11 Big Sur and later.
+Set the date and time format of the menu bar clock from the command line in macOS Big Sur 11 and later.

 Please note, the script simply mimics what can otherwise be achieved by setting the format through System Preferences.
 It is therefore limited to the formats defined by Apple.